dimitri009/Optimization-Project-work/README.md

 **Optimization Methods**

-The project explores three optimization methods: <u>Gradient Descent with Armijo Step Size</u>, <u>Newton's Method</u>, and <u>Conjugate Gradient Method</u>.
+The project explores three optimization methods: *Gradient Descent with Armijo Step Size*, *Newton's Method*, and *Conjugate Gradient Method*.
 These methods are applied iteratively to minimize the logistic loss function, considering second-order information like gradients and Hessians.

 **Experiments**